gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 As with parameter constraints, these return value constraints are not automatically validated upon method invocation but instead an integration layer invoking the validation is required.

-DISCUSSION: Should property constraints (on getter methods) also be handled as method constraint?
+*DISCUSSION: Should property constraints (on getter methods) also be handled as method constraints?*

 ### Marking parameters and return values for cascaded validation <a id="cascaded"/>